Alek99/ML-Projects/README.md

 Predicting the probability that a diagnosed breast cancer case is malignant or benign based on Wisconsin dataset from UCI repository.

 Data Set Information:
 Samples arrive periodically as Dr. Wolberg reports his clinical cases.
 The database therefore reflects this chronological grouping of the data.
-This grouping information appears immediately below, having been removed from the data itself:
+This grouping information appears immediately below, having been removed from the data itself.

 Group 1 367 instances (January 1989)
 Group 2 70 instances (October 1989)